thijsfranck/courageous-comets/docs/contributor-guide/development-environment.md

 ## Environment Setup

-You can set up the development environment using either the [automated](#automated-setup) or [manual](#manual-setup) setup process.
+You can set up the development environment using either the [development container](#using-the-development-container) or following the [manual](#manual-setup) setup process.

-### Automated Setup
+### Using the Development Container

-The project includes a [development container](https://containers.dev) to automatically set up your development environment.
+The project includes a [development container](https://containers.dev) to automatically set up your development environment, including the all tools and dependencies required to develop the application locally.

 !!!
 NOTE "Prerequisites"
     [Docker](https://www.docker.com) must be installed on your system to use the development container.

-???
-TIP "GitHub Codespaces"
-    If your system does not support Docker, you can use a [GitHub Codespace](https://docs.github.com/en/codespaces/getting-started/quickstart) to install a development container in the cloud.

 #### Quick Start